Noctourism: Northern lights

 Searching for and observing the northern lights is an example of niche noctourism that requires seasonal planning, awareness of auroral forecasts, and often specialized logistics (transportation, accommodation in remote areas, and guides).
 Such tours may include multiple viewing attempts.

 Night city tours

 Walking and bus tours through evening and nighttime urban locations: illuminated architecture, night markets, gastronomic routes, night museums, or extended-hour exhibitions.
 This format combines cultural, gastronomic, and entertainment elements and is often tailored to a city's local character.

 Night diving

 Underwater diving at night using lights to observe organisms active only in darkness (for example, certain species of fish, corals, and plankton).
 Night diving requires additional equipment and specific safety training.

 Night safaris

-Safaris conducted after dark, when many species—such as nocturnal predators and mammals—are most active.
+Safari conducted after dark, when many species—such as nocturnal predators and mammals—are most active.
 This format includes designated routes, nighttime observation towers, and strict safety protocols to protect both people and wildlife.